 They live and breed in cooperative family groups consisting of a dominant breeding pair and a number of related helpers.

 The group I was watching put on quite a show of collecting twigs and dry grass, taking it up to their oversized nest and waiting for their turn before hopping up to the nest and weaving the raw material they brought into the existing structure.

 They each seemed to be working on different sections of the nest, and I wondered how these duties were delegated amongst the birds.

 At one point, a couple of Noisy miners swooped in, dive-bombing some of the babblers and immediately, the rest of the group flew up to stand by the birds that were being attacked.

 Like all babblers, these species have a very rich and interesting, almost meowing call consisting of calls and answers of the breeding pair and chats and chirps from the other birds in the group.
 The call becomes a loud cacophony of sounds when dealing with attackers and intruders.

 A Western bowerbird visited the nest tree with alarming frequency, eyeing off the nest on each visit.
 But the babblers put up a united front each time and warded off the intruder.
 It was a different story when the crows arrived…

 The abundant waterholes in the valley attract some unexpected waterbirds.
-We spotted Pacific black duck and Black-fronted dotterel as well as Australasian pipit swooping in for a drink.
+We spotted Pacific black duck, Black-fronted dotterel, and Australasian pipit swooping in for a drink.

 The gorge itself turned up Dusky grasswrens, Brown honeyeater and Grey-headed honeyeater in the afternoon and a couple of distant Black-footed rock wallabies at night.